-17A reviewer wonders about feature co-occurrence restrictions e.g. why person and grammatical gender do not co-occur.
+&lt;sup>19 A reviewer wonders about feature co-occurrence restrictions, e.g., why person and grammatical gender do not co-occur.
 I envisage two possibilities.
 It may be assumed that the universal structure proposed in (19) is generally available, but not all languages will make use of all possibilities.
-For instance, while BCMS does not show gender distinctions on local person, and presumably lacks CLP with local person, Slovenian does contain this phrase and consequently distinguishes between masculine and feminine first person.
-Alternatively, we may assume grammatical gender to be universally present, but that gender gets deleted under Impoverishment in local person contexts, as suggested by Noyer (1992) for Arabic, see fn.
-11 above.
-The latter option would have the benefit of accounting for the nominative vs. non-nominative suppletion on local person pronouns in the same way as third person pronouns are accounted for in Section 5.2 below.
+For instance, while BCMS does not show gender distinctions on local person, and presumably lacks cLP with local person, Slovenian does contain this phrase and consequently distinguishes between masculine and feminine first person.
+Alternatively, we may assume grammatical gender to be universally present, but that gender gets deleted under Impoverishment in local person contexts, as suggested by Noyer (1992) for Arabic (see fn.
+11 above).
+The latter option would have the benefit of accounting for the nominative vs. non-nominative suppletion on local person pronouns in the same way as third-person pronouns are accounted for in §5.2 below.

-on top of the φ -feature bearing projections.
-K can have a complex structure that encodes Caha's (2009) Case Hierarchy: NOMINATIVE > ACCUSATIVE > GENITIVE > DATIVE > INSTRUMEN-TAL > COMMITATIVE.
-Smith et al. (2019) collapse this into a distinction between the dependent case (DEP; here encompassing ACC and GEN) and the oblique case (OBL, here DAT).18 Nominative is modeled as the absence of case by Andrews 1982; Falk 1991; Bittner and Hale 1996; Taraldsen 1996; Neeleman and Weerman 1999; de Hoop and Malchukov 2008; McFadden and Sundaresan 2009; Kornfilt and Preminger 2015.19 I will follow McFadden's (2018) implementation, where nominative amounts to the absence of the case-bearing projection(s).
-This elliminates K{UNM} from (19).
+here DAT).
+Nominative is modeled as the absence of case by Andrews (1982), Falk (1991), Bittner and Hale (1996), Taraldsen (1996), Neeleman and Weerman (1999), de Hoop and Malchukov (2008), McFadden and Sundaresan (2009), and Kornfilt and Preminger (2015).
+I will follow McFadden's (2018) implementation, where nominative amounts to the absence of the casebearing projection(s).
+This eliminates $K{UNM}$ from (19).

-4.4 Interim summary: Disassembled pronouns
+4.4.
+Interim Summary: Disassembled Pronouns

-The complete structure of a pronoun given in (20) offers possibilities for parametrisation, as not all pronouns will include all the available nodes.
-Local person pronouns lack CLP in general, which models the lack of grammatical gender.
-Their singular forms also lack #P. The π P is projected, since they must have at the minimum the [PRTCPT] feature.
-The structures in (21)-(22) represent the first person pronouns in the nominative case (hence the lack of KP).
-The second person will differ from first person in lacking the feature [SPKR].20
+The complete structure of a pronoun given in (20) offers possibilities for parametrization, as not all pronouns will include all the available nodes.
+Local person pronouns lack cLP in general, which models the lack of grammatical gender.
+Their singular forms also lack #P. The $\pi$ P is projected, since they must have at the minimum the [PRTCPT] feature.
+The structures in (21-22) represent

-18I will exclude instrumental and locative for the purposes of the current discussion.
-Locative is always syncretic with dative in BCMS, with the difference that it must be preceded by a preposition, hence it can be analysed simply as a PP. An argument was advanced for instrumental by Milićev and Bešlin (2019).
-See Author (2023) for further consequences of this idea, among others that the PP introduces another locality boundary.
+&lt;sup>20 I will exclude instrumental and locative for the purposes of the current discussion.
+Locative is always syncretic with dative in BCMS, with the difference that it must be preceded by a preposition, hence it can be analyzed simply as a PP. An argument was advanced for instrumental by Milićev and Bešlin (2019).
+See Puškar-Gallien (forthcoming) for further consequences of this idea, among others that the PP introduces another locality boundary.

-19Thanks to an anonymous reviewer for drawing my attention to this work.
+&lt;sup>21 Thanks to an anonymous reviewer for drawing my attention to this work.